The Connection Between Stress and Autoimmune Disease

 Normally, when the immune system sees a foreign invader like a bacteria or virus, it launches an attack.
 In people with autoimmune disease, the immune system doesn’t work properly, and it lashes out at the body’s own healthy cells, organs, and tissues.

 Autoimmune diseases can affect nearly every part of the body, from the digestive system to the nerves to the connective tissues.
 In fact, there are more than 80 different types of autoimmune diseases.
 Some of the most common include multiple sclerosis, celiac disease, type 1 diabetes, psoriasis, Hashimoto’s disease, lupus, and rheumatoid arthritis.
 In the United States, 24 million people suffer from autoimmune diseases.
-Another 8 million have auto-antibodies in their blood, which indicate they may develop autoimmune disease down the road.
+Another 8 million have auto-antibodies in their blood, which indicates they may develop autoimmune disease down the road.

 Symptoms of autoimmune diseases are specific to the area of the body they affect, but in general, they include fatigue; joint pain or swelling; recurring fever; digestive issues; abdominal pain; swollen glands; and skin problems.